vylorane/basic-programming-assignment/README.md

 ### Folder structure

-Each Java project will have several important directories:
+This project has several important directories:

 - `src` - contains the Java source code for the project (i.e. `.java` files)
 - `test` - contains code that will help us determine whether the code you have written behaves correctly.
 Do not touch this directory!